Standout Instagram Feeds

 Comment in a Meaningful Way

 “Nice Shot” doesn’t say anything meaningful to the person.
 “Beautiful – it reminds me of the lighting design on the show Peaky Blinders.”
-This is an actual comment I left on a famous photographer’s feed and she responded.
+This is an actual comment I left on a famous photographer’s feed and she responded with gratitude.

 Regram or Repost

 This is common practice in Twitter and Facebook, sharing or retweeting someone else’s post, but Instagram has not made this easy.

 If you find an image or info very relevant to your audience, you service both your audience, and the original poster by sharing it.
 This is an especially nice way to help promote those you follow.
 Always get permission first, unless they are requesting reposts in their comments.

 Reposting can be done by either, taking a screenshot on your phone of the image (normally resulting in lower quality) or by using a third-party app such as Later.com’s Search and Repost feature, or the mobile app Repost offered on both iOS and Android.

 The tiny paper aeroplane icon next to the comment bubble, under the image is the “Send To” function.
 This let’s you send a post to one of your followers with a message.